Xtr126/XtMapper/README.md

 Open-source development: Contribute to the ongoing development of XtMapper and benefit from its open-source nature.

-XtMapper ensures a stable and reliable performance across most Android-x86 systems as long as it is Android 9 or newer.
+XtMapper ensures a stable and reliable experience across most Android-x86 systems as long as it is Android 9 or newer.
 Older Android versions are not supported.

 [Video Demonstration (outdated)](https://www.youtube.com/watch?v=iK2OLMXRMTs)